Do you own the book, The Flight of Orville Wright Caterpillar? Well, I have some exciting news for you!

 Painted Lady Butterflies

 The cocoons produce Painted Lady Butterflies that can live indoors up to three weeks.
-Order them in time for Easter, March 31, 2013, and it might be warm enough where you live to turn them loose outdoors (above 50 degrees).
+Make it a Easter and butterflies year…order them in time for Easter, March 31, 2013, and it might be warm enough where you live to turn them loose outdoors (above 50 degrees).
 The website includes instructions for their keep and suggestions like: “Let you children hold the butterfly carefully in their hand to warm the butterfly.”
 Order soon for them to arrive and open in time for Easter!

 Read the Reviews and Purchase The Flight of Orville Wright Caterpillar for Easter Baskets!